network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 tradeoff between using realistic traffic patterns and pushing the network to its limits.

+Current capacity-seeking transport protocols, like TCP and QUIC, seek to achieve the highest throughput that the network will allow, by increasing their sending rate until the network signals that the transport protocol has reached the optimal throughput and should not increase further.
+That signal from the network can take the form of packet loss (when a bottleneck queue overflows) or ECN signals (prior to queue overflow).

 The Responsiveness Test defines working conditions as the condition where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and consequently,